lsaravia/SpeciesRankSurface/srsdq_figures.md

 \begin{figure}[H]
 \centering
 \includegraphics[width=6.5in]{DqFit_Unif_64_256.png}
 \caption{Linear fit from generalized dimension ($D_q$) estimation showing a range of $q$ from -4 to 4.
 The spatial grid has a side=256 occupied with 64 species with a uniform abundance distribution.
 Two different spatial patterns were used: a) Regular, a regular spatial pattern with species distributed in vertical bands of equal width. b) Randomized, the positions of species in the grid are randomized.
-Two kinds of generalized dimension were estimated: DqSRS corresponds the fit of $D_q^{SRS}$ (see text) and DqSAD is the fit from the estimation of $D_q^{SAD}$ (see text). $Z_q(\epsilon)$ corresponds to the partition function calculated for a box with side $\epsilon$ in the SRS case, in SAD case, $\epsilon$ represent the area of the box used.}
+Two kinds of generalized dimension were estimated: DqSRS corresponds the fit of $D_q^{SRS}$ (see text) and DqSAD is the fit from the estimation of $D_q^{SAD}$ (see text). $Z_q(\epsilon)$ corresponds to the partition function calculated for a box with side $\epsilon$.}
 \end{figure}.